ibm-cloud-docs/containers/cs_network_planning.md

 When you create a Kubernetes cluster in {{site.data.keyword.containerlong}}, every cluster must be connected to a public VLAN.
 The public VLAN determines the public IP address that is assigned to a worker node during cluster creation.
 {:shortdesc}

 The public network interface for the worker nodes in both free and standard clusters is protected by Calico network policies.
 These policies block most inbound traffic by default.
-However, inbound traffic that is necessary for Kubernetes to function is allowed, as are connections to NodePort, Loadbalancer, and Ingress services.
-For more information about these policies, inlcuding how to modify them, see [Network policies](cs_network_policy.html#network_policies).
+However, inbound traffic that is necessary for Kubernetes to function is allowed, as are connections to NodePort, LoadBalancer, and Ingress services.
+For more information about these policies, including how to modify them, see [Network policies](cs_network_policy.html#network_policies).

 |Cluster type|Manager of the public VLAN for the cluster|
 |------------|------------------------------------------|